kevinfarrugia/react-recipes/recipes/property-pattern.md

 }
 ```

+My brain's stuck on Oprah going [_You get a callback!
+You get a callback!_](https://www.youtube.com/watch?v=hcJAWKdawuM) every time I do this.

-This solution, while straightforward, has the drawback that every time the parent renders, the children get _new functions_ as their `onClick` callback.
+The solution, while straightforward, has the drawback that every time the parent renders, the children get _new functions_ as their `onClick` callback.
 For simple DOM elements, this will cause useless DOM operations, as React needs to constantly remove the old callbacks and add in the new ones.
-And for custom components that you write yourself, using callbacks this way comes with [drawbacks of its own](./purecomponent-caveats.md).
+And for class components, using callbacks this way comes with [drawbacks of its own](./purecomponent-caveats.md).

 It won't hurt performance too much to use `bind` on plain DOM elements.
 And if it does become an issue, you can [use `data` attributes](https://reactjs.org/docs/faq-functions.html#example-passing-params-using-data-attributes) to alleviate it.

-Let's see if we can do something similar for custom components.
+Let's see if we can make similar performance optimizations for class components.

 ## The approach

-To address the drawbacks of the `bind` technique, we can use something I call _the `property` pattern_<sup>1</sup>.
+To address the drawbacks of the `bind` technique we can use something I call _the `property` pattern_<sup>1</sup>.

 > Make your components accept an optional `property` prop that gets passed back with all callbacks originating from the component.